dgaydukov/cert-aws/sa/files/sa.md

 Versioning - if turn on, when you make any operation update/delete it create new version:
 * update - old object stored with some version, new object created with new version.
 If you run get - you will get latest version, if you run get with version - you got your object.
 * delete - object marked with delete marker, it still stored with some version.
 If you run get - you will get 404, if you run get with version - you got your object.
-You can't add delete marker, only if you use versioning and delete file, s3 add this market itself.
+You can't add delete marker, only if you use versioning and delete file, s3 add this marker itself.
 You can permanently remove real object by specifying it's versionID in DELETE request.
 If you DELETE a delete marker, s3 would add another delete marker on top of this (so you have 2 versioned delete markers).
 You can permanently remove delete marker by specifying it's versionID in DELETE request.
 In this case delete marker would be removed and from now simple GET request would return latest version of object (only object owner can DELETE delete marker). presigned url access - determined by access of creator of such url: